Yuchengyw6/latex-test/README.md

 <img width="669" alt="image" src="https://user-images.githubusercontent.com/89940553/163881800-4a303ead-dd7c-40f8-9cf0-ca8fa349880b.png">
 If the error messages are related to connections, for example "port 443", 503, 504, then you should check whether [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) is updated or not, if it is updated normally, then in most of the case, the report would be fine.

-## Guidance for adding new functions
+## Guidance for Adding New Functionality

+1. **Adding a New Data Source**

-1, If you need to add new webscraping data or change the webscraping source into the report, firstly you need to add/change the webscraping process in [job.R](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/R/job.R), the current webscraping processes are conducted by rvest package.
+> If you need to add a new data source or change the webscraping source in the report, firstly you need to add/change the webscraping process in [job.R](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/R/job.R), the current webscraping processes are conducted by rvest package.
 After webscraping from the new source, you need to add new variables at end of the script(e.g.: New_Variables = paste("\\newcommand\\New_Variables_Name{",New_Variables_Data,"}",sep="") output = paste(output,New_Variables,sep="\n")).
 It should be in the same format like:
 <img width="594" alt="image" src="https://user-images.githubusercontent.com/89940553/163864052-64695084-8d70-4681-af18-ea5c939c5d6c.png">